 - Insurance carriers may be reinsured by other carriers for further protection value

-- Growth potential with fixed index annuities crediting interest tied to equity index performance
+- Growth potential with fixed index annuities crediting interest tied to index performance

 - Tax-deferred money growth until money is withdrawn or annuity payments started